Major European nations suspend use of AstraZeneca vaccine

 Germany has received slightly over 3 million doses of the AstraZeneca vaccine, and about half of those have so far been administered, compared with almost 7 million of the Pfizer shot and about 285,000 from Moderna.

-The head of the Spanish Medicines Agency, Maria Jesús Lamas, said Spain detected its first case of clots last Saturday.
-She said the ban was “not an easy decision” because it further slows the national vaccination campaign, but it was the “most prudent” approach.
+The head of the Spanish Medicines Agency, Maria Jesús Lamas, said Spain detected its first case of clots on Saturday.
+She said the ban was “not an easy decision” because it further slows the nation’s vaccination campaign, but it was the “most prudent” approach.

 Almost 940,000 people in Spain have received the AstraZeneca shot.